-Our amended and restated certificate of incorporation and our amended and restated bylaws contain provisions that could delay or prevent a change in control of our company.
+Our amended and restated certificate of incorporation (the "Certificate of Incorporation") and our amended and restated bylaws (the "Bylaws") contain provisions that could delay or prevent a change in control of the Company.
 These provisions could also make it more difficult for stockholders to elect directors and take other corporate actions.
 These provisions include:

-- providing for a classified board of directors with staggered, three-year terms; - authorizing our board of directors to issue preferred stock with voting or other rights or preferences that could discourage a takeover attempt or delay changes in control; - prohibiting cumulative voting in the election of directors; - providing that vacancies on our board of directors may be filled only by a majority of directors then in office, even though less than a quorum; - prohibiting the adoption, amendment or repeal of our amended and restated bylaws or the repeal of the provisions of our amended and restated certificate of incorporation regarding the election and removal of directors without the required approval of at least 66.67% of the shares entitled to vote at an election of directors;
+- providing for a classified board of directors with staggered, three-year terms; - authorizing our board of directors to issue preferred stock with voting or other rights or preferences that could discourage a takeover attempt or delay changes in control; - prohibiting cumulative voting in the election of directors; - providing that vacancies on our board of directors may be filled only by a majority of directors then in office, even though less than a quorum;

-- prohibiting stockholder action by written consent; - limiting the persons who may call special meetings of stockholders; and - requiring advance notification of stockholder nominations and proposals.
+- prohibiting the adoption, amendment or repeal of our Bylaws or Certificate of Incorporation regarding the election and removal of directors without the required approval of at least 66.67% of the shares entitled to vote at an election of directors; - prohibiting stockholder action by written consent; - limiting the persons who may call special meetings of stockholders; and - requiring advance notification of stockholder nominations and proposals.